-- Firstly, Tiger Flower serves as one of the common names for the truly stunning variety of flora known to scientists as the Tigridia pavonia.
+- Tiger Flower serves as one of the common names for the truly stunning variety of flora known to scientists as the Tigridia pavonia.
 In addition to this, the gorgeous plant also goes by the names Mexcian Shell Flower and Jockey’s Cap.

-- Further, this beautiful flower represents a member of a small group.
+- This beautiful flower also represents a member of a small group.
 It forms one of only roughly twelve species classified in its genus.
 Quite amazingly, all of the known flowers in this group rank as equally beautiful to behold.

 - Very sadly, however, the beauty remains comparatively short-lived.
 While each plant produces multiple stems, individual blooms open for only a single day.
 While not unknown, this remains an uncommon trait among flowers.

 Tiger Flower Physical Description

-First of all, the gorgeous Tiger Flower remains a true pleasure to look upon, for those who know of it.
+The gorgeous Tiger Flower clearly remains a true pleasure to look upon, for those who know of it.
 That’s due to the fact that its brilliant blooms develop as two-tone.
-Therefore, it’s always presenting the world a combination of two lovely colors.
+It’s therefore always presenting the world a combination of two lovely colors.

 But, even more fascinating remains yet another remarkable fact.
 Each individual bloom on the same plant often displays different color combinations.
 Most notably, these variations in color incorporate pink, white, red, orchid orange, and yellow.

-Further, when open, the large blossoms do so consisting of three single-color petals.
+When open, the large blossoms further do so consisting of three single-color petals.
 Each of these also grows quite large in size.
 In fact, these sometimes reach 6 in (15 cm) across.
 These also flank three smaller petals spotted with a second color.

-Additionally, each of its stems develops as quite slender and long in design.
+Each of its stems additionally develops as quite slender and long in design.
 Consequently, a stem often attains a length measuring as much as 24 in (60 cm).
 Finally, the foliage of the Tiger Flower consists of upright, bladed leaves, colored a light green.